 That classic combination you’d always look forward to as a kid for after school snacks, treats on the weekends, or while watching your favorite cartoons or movies…. it was the best!
 Well, for some people anyhow.

 Truthfully, I was never a fan of milk with my cookies (or drinking milk in general).
 I’ve had it numerous times but, if I had to choose, I’d take my cookies straight up — maybe nuked in the microwave for a few seconds.
 Seeing as how most people are fans of milk & cookies though, and I’m a fan of cake (in case you hadn’t noticed), what better than to combine the two?

-I am (only somewhat) restraining myself from jumping head first into Holiday baking (my favourite) and have been trying to distract myself with some Fall recipes instead.
+I am (only somewhat) restraining myself from jumping head first into Holiday baking (my favorite) and have been trying to distract myself with some Fall recipes instead.
 Fall baking is my second favorite, so it hasn’t been too difficult.

 This is a no frills cake, all in all.
 It’s a basic vanilla cake jazzed up with some brown sugar, cookie milk, and mini chocolate chips.
-Initially, I was going to do a chocolate buttercream to pair with it, but I figured the vanilla would let the chocolate chip flavour stand out and provide more contrast.
+Initially, I was going to do a chocolate buttercream to pair with it, but I figured the vanilla would let the chocolate chip flavor stand out and provide more contrast.
 That’s when it turned into a Milk & Cookies Cake.

 I decided to do a naked cake to let those chocolate chip studded cake layers shine.
 A drippy ganache which adds a bit of fanciness to this otherwise simple cake.

 If you’ve been following this blog for a while, you know that I love ganache drip cakes.
 It’s a really easy way to add a bit of flair to your cakes – provided that you can get the frosting nice and smooth on the top and edges, which is my biggest challenge.